openshift/enhancements/enhancements/windows-containers/container-runtime-containerd.md

 #### Support Procedures

 If containerd service doesn't get started, kubelet will not be in ready state.
 Windows node will not be able to schedule any pods.
 Containerd logs should be collected via must-gather script.
 We will check containerd service status and update the WMCO event log if the service is not up and running.
 In addition, we will be generating a Kubernetes event.

 ### Test Plan

-We will use one OKD job and one ccm OCP job to test WMCO with the containerd as the runtime using the --runtime CLI option.
+We will use one OKD job and one ccm OCP job to test WMCO with the containerd as the runtime using the `--dockerRuntime false` CLI option.
 This is for Openshift 4.10 and in OpenShift 4.11 we will migrate all the jobs to containerd.
 All other e2e tests will run as is, covering the currently supported platforms with the Docker runtime.
 We should make sure there is no regression due to containerd runtime.
 Containerd is agnostic to the platform so testing on any platform should be fine.

 ### Graduation Criteria